smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 To reiterate: _If you have an environment variable set that is not listed here, and you don't know exactly why you have it set, you should remove it!_

-The environment variables listed here are explicitly supported and current as of Chainlink node v1.1.1.
+The environment variables listed here are explicitly supported and current as of Chainlink node v1.2.0.

-## Changes to node configuration in v1.1.0 nodes
+## Changes to node configuration starting in v1.1.0 nodes

 As of Chainlink node v1.1.0 and up, the way nodes manage configuration is changing.
 Previously, environment variables exclusively handled all node configuration.
 Although this configuration method worked well in the past, it has its limitations.
 Notably, it doesn't mesh well with chain-specific configuration profiles.